 Another kind of damages that plaintiffs injured by asbestos may be able to recover are "punitive" damages.
 Punitive damages are intended not to compensate the victim for his or her losses, but to punish the defendant's wrongful conduct.
 Although punitive damage awards receive a lot of media attention, they are in fact quite rare.
 The amount of punitive damages awarded is usually based on the wealth of the defendant and the magnitude of its wrongful conduct.
 Some states require that a portion of punitive damages awards be paid to the state.

 If you're concerned about potential exposure to asbestos, or if you or a loved one suffer from asbestosis, mesothelioma, or another medical condition associated with asbestos exposure, you should take action to protect your legal rights.
-A great first step is to meet with an experienced attorney for a free claim evaluation.
-An attorney will be able to discuss your legal options with you and help you decide on a course of action.
+A great first step is to get a free claim evaluation from an attorney experienced with asbestos-related matters.